kushagramttl/Data-Transfer-Node-in-a-Box/README.md

 * Container interacting with the user for input.
 * Container integration for transfer of data over network.

+For April 24, 2021:
+* Add Detailed Transfer Status Updates capabilities on the Container and Portal.
+* Add Command Delete Functionality.
+* Setup Transfer Stopping Model and View to help the next iteration of people working on this Project.
+* Setup rclone server container to allow detailed status updates to portal
+* Code Cleaning, Refactoring, Testing and Updated Deployment

 The further releases of applications are not fixed yet for a particular date and are dependent on evaluation results from experiments being conducted for the project.